Understanding Amazon.com's Position In Broadline Retail Industry Compared To Competitors

 -

-At 30.35, the stock's Price to Earnings ratio is 0.7x less than the industry average, suggesting favorable growth potential.
+With a Price to Earnings ratio of 33.98, which is 0.93x less than the industry average, the stock shows potential for growth at a reasonable price, making it an interesting consideration for market participants.

 -